 “I feel refreshed and I think I can end the championship on a high.
 I have two goals.
 Helping the team and Alonso in the fight for the Drivers' and Constructors' titles and the one of always finishing on the podium”.

 Twenty single-seaters out of twenty crossed the finish line at the Italian Grand Prix.
-It had happned only once, in the Dutch Grand Prix of 1961, at Zandvoort, with fifteen drivers on track (1-2 for Ferrari with von Trips and Phil Hill).
+It had happened only once, in the Dutch Grand Prix of 1961, at Zandvoort, with fifteen drivers on track (1-2 for Ferrari with von Trips and Phil Hill).
 Both Ferraris reached the finish line, but very far away from the first positions.
 Rubens Barrichello is twelfth, Michael Schumacher is tenth.

-“I apologize to the Ferrari Tifosi, it was not a good weekend, both for them and for us.
+“I apologise to the Ferrari Tifosi, it was not a good weekend, both for them and for us.
 I want to thank them because they follow us with unchanged affection and despite everything they are always close to the team”.

 On the immediate and future prospects before the end of the World Championship, the German driver is more cautious than usual:

 "Räikkönen had a lot of bad luck this year.
-Too many things would need to happen in his favor to recover 27 points.
+Too many things would need to happen in his favour to recover 27 points.
 There's no need to be prophets to understand that Alonso has the title in his hands and that he will win it, now it is settled.
 As for me, thinking about what we've done, I'm amazed to have been at the top for all these years.
-I knew it that sooner or later the series would have stopped.
+I knew that sooner or later the cycle would have stopped.
 This is how the sport works".

 Today, the personal questions do not worry the German driver.

 "The third place in the standings doesn't matter and I think that Montoya will be able to close the 5-point gap and overtake me.
-The only actual important thing is recovering the performance with Ferrari.
+The only really important thing is recovering the performance with Ferrari.
 As for me, before the end of the season, I would only like to dispute again a race where I'm fighting for the win".

-Rubens Barrichello, more humble, would have wanted to fight for the eighth place, get into the points, but it was impossible:
+Rubens Barrichello, more humble, would have wanted to fight for the eighth place, and get into the points, but it was impossible:

 "I had a flat tyre and the pressure was going down lap after lap.
 They had alerted me via radio, it was dangerous.
 If I would have gone off track at 350 km/h, I could also have killed myself.
 It was not the case.
 We hope we'll have great tyres for the last three races.
-Perhaps, it could have gone differently if I wouldn't have been slowed down by the traffic in the first part of the race.
+Perhaps, it could have gone differently if I hadn't been slowed down by the traffic in the first part of the race.
 First behind Satō, then Ralf Schumacher.
 With Michael, it wasn't a true fight, the performance of our cars was similar.
 And then, if you have to think of fighting with your teammate, it's over right from the start.
-To score this twelfth place I struggled more than I had last year to win.
+To score this twelfth place I struggled more than last year to win.
 All this doesn't bother me, the six years with Ferrari were great".

 "I could repeat the same analysis as after Istanbul, and nothing suggests that the situation will change next Sunday at Spa.
 I hope that the work with Bridgestone will however lead to some results in the final three races".